Transferring to Cabrillo from another school

 Please be sure to read carefully through all emails and letters that are sent to you about course registration.
 We recommend that you take math and English classes in your first semester.
 Once you complete a guided placement form, you will be provided with course information so that you can make the best choices for your academic needs.
 You can also contact our Academic Counseling Department and make an appointment (see below) with a counselor to discuss your schedule.

-You should schedule to meet with a counselor for more information which can be done by calling our Academic Counseling Department or the Transfer and Career Center.
-You can schedule this in advance before your arrival to California.
-Also keep in mind that you will learn a lot about course registration at the International Student Orientation the week prior to the start of the semester.
+You should schedule to meet with a counselor for more information which can be done by emailing our Academic Counseling Department .
+You can schedule this in advance before your arrival to California and we can meet over Zoom.
+You will learn a lot about course registration at the International Student Orientation the week prior to the start of the semester, but you should enroll in classes earlier if possible.
 Please keep in mind that our international counselors will be your best resource for international-specific questions (regarding your visa, change of status, OPT, CG 51, etc).
 However, any academic counselor can help you make an education plan and research which classes you should take to reach your academic goals.

 Funding your education